garytate123/garytate123/README.md

 #### Currently working at Capgemini through Experis on Digital HMRC projects as a Full-Stack Web Developer, developing in Scala and the Play Framework.

 The Team I work in:
-- Agile
+- Agile / Scrum and Kanban
 - Remote
-- Scala developers
+- Scala / Play Framework developers
 - TDD (Test Driven Development)
 - CI/CD